 Your faculty are experts in religious studies and philosophy and are here to help you become good interpreters and creators of culture, while remaining sensitive to diversity.
 As a religious studies major, you’ll engage in a course of study that demands critical rigor toward the ways religions have at times enhanced and at other times undermined human flourishing.
 You will also gain an empathetic understanding of diverse responses to humanity’s deepest and most fundamental questions, as well as a thorough academic understanding of the histories, practices and doctrinal perspectives of religions and philosophical positions.

 Religion and interfaith understanding play a crucial role in maintaining a just and peaceful world.
-People who possess such understanding can make an important contribution in any field, such as:
+People who possess such understanding can make an important contribution in any field, such as human rights, education, public policy, international relations, law, government and nonprofit organizations.

 Questions?
 Contact Assistant Professor of Religious Studies and Religion and Philosophy Department Chair Dr. Eric Dickman.